-We are welcoming people who wish to visit the estate but please email us in advance at [email protected] to make an appointment to access the estate and view the house.
+We welcome people who wish to visit the estate to email us in advance at [email protected] to make an appointment to access the estate and view the house.
 In advance of accessing the estate, visitors are asked to make a £10 donation towards restoration costs.
 Payment can be made here on our website via the Funding and Donations page or by card on site at the time of your visit.
 The £10 donation will pay go toward the cost of roofing slates for the building.

 All enquiries are treated as requests only and access is determined purely at the discretion of the board of trustees.
 Upon complete restoration, Boleskine House will have posted open hours and will be open to all members of the public.